-I haven’t been tempted to try falafel before but having been inspired by #wwlifestyle92 on Instagram to try a few more meat-free meals, I am so glad I did!
-It’s a very filling lunch and so delicious too!
-I trawled through the Internet to find a falafel recipe and then combined a few of them although I am aware that this recipe could probably be out there somewhere:-) It’s ideal for days like today!
+I haven't been tempted to try falafel before but I'm going to try a few more meat-free meals, I am so glad I did!
+It's a very filling lunch and so delicious too!
+I trawled through the Internet to find a falafel recipe and then combined a few of them although I am aware that this recipe could probably be out there somewhere:-) It's ideal for days like today!

-This salad would be free on No Count, and free on WW Flex too if you use a calorie-controlled spray instead of olive oil.
+This salad would be free on No Count, and free on WW Freestyle too if you use a calorie-controlled spray instead of olive oil.

 Ingredients for the falafel (makes 10 which can serve 2):